 There are a few automotive cooling myths.
 Probably the worse and most popular myth is that removing a thermostat will make water flow too fast to cool.
 In reality, unless flow becomes grossly turbulent through significant areas of the system, the more flow the better the cooling becomes.
-I can't imagine an automotive system ever coming close to that point, with the sole exception of excess water pump impeller speed causing pump cavitation and arresting flow.
+I can't imagine an automotive system ever coming close to that point, with the sole exception of grossly excess water pump speed causing cavitation and reducing flow.

 Typical USA water cooled engines flow like this: